 Affiliates' sales growth via mobile devices has been something witnessed directly by Awin in Italy.
-Awin's 2016 Mobile Barometer Report saw that Italy was bested across the global group only by Eastern Europe for its mobile sales growth rate in the retail & shopping sector, an impressive 103% increase on the previous year.
+Awin's 2016 Mobile

+Barometer Report saw that Italy was bested across the global group only by Eastern Europe for its mobile sales growth rate in the retail & shopping sector, an impressive 103% increase on the previous year.

-Black Friday too, always a prescient indicator of nascent ecommerce trends in a market, highlighted this same trend.
-Awin Italy saw the largest growth of sales tracked via mobile devices amongst all of our global territories, almost doubling from 14% in 2015 to 27% in 2016.
+Black Friday too, always a prescient indicator of growing ecommerce trends in a market, highlighted this same trend.
+Awin Italy saw a significant upswing in handset sales, more than doubling in the two years to Black Friday 2017.
+Alongside Spain, it continues to outstrip the performance of some larger continental nations in Northern Europe.
 And such a strong rate of growth is set to be further fuelled by nationwide improvements in the country's 4G network coverage.

-These insights are revealing not only as an indication of changing device habits in Italy but also for the fact that the shopping sector itself is growing in popularity.
+These insights are revealing, not only as an indication of changing device habits in Italy, but also for the fact that the shopping sector itself is growing in popularity.
 This is a trend that chimes within a wider context too.
 Italy is unusual, globally speaking, for the fact that ecommerce has from the outset been service-led rather than product-led historically.
-The travel sector leads the way for Italian ecommerce with around a third of Italian consumers having booked travel online in 2017 so far according to research from the Politecnico di Milano.
-By contrast only 7% of shoppers are buying fashion items online and just 0.5% are ordering their groceries via websites.
-This disparity between products and services has diminished over the last few years though and there is now an even share of distribution between the two as shoppers become more familiar with purchasing everything from fashion and clothing to consumer electronics online:8
+The travel sector leads the way for Italian ecommerce with around a third of Italian consumers having booked travel online in 2017 according to research from the Politecnico di Milano.
+By contrast, only 7% of shoppers are buying fashion items online and just 0.5% are ordering their groceries via websites.
+This disparity between products and services has diminished over the last few years though and there is now an even share of distribution between the two as shoppers become more familiar with purchasing everything from fashion and clothing to consumer electronics online.8

-Share of B2C ecommerce market - Products vs Services
+Share of B2C ecommerce market - Products vs Services (€m)

 New and innovative affiliates are helping sow the seeds of this change.
-Italy is a country famed for its fashion brands, home to the likes of Armani, Versace, Prada and Gucci and is Europe's largest market for luxury goods.
+Italy is a country famed for its fashion brands, home to the likes of Armani, Versace, Prada and Gucci, and is Europe's largest market for luxury goods.
 So it is perhaps unsurprising that some of the most recent affiliate propositions to make their mark in the region have been focused on this sector.

 Bantoa and Papem are two such examples from the Italian market.
-The former offers a platform of curated outfits designed by their style gurus who utilise the network's client product feeds which can be tailored for individual users, whilst the latter is a smartphone app which uses information about the user's profile, habits and their location to provide recommendations of local fashion stores and offers for clothing that suit their style.
+The former offers a platform of curated outfits designed by their style gurus who utilise the network's client product feeds which can be tailored for individual users, while the latter is a smartphone app which uses information about the user's profile, habits and their location to provide recommendations of local fashion stores and offers for clothing that suit their style.

-This appetite for offers is one that is also blossoming and provides a valuable opening for affiliates to prove their worth to brands keen to grow their customer base.
-Incentive affiliates are the fastest growing publisher type for Awin Italy and if Black Friday's performance in 2016 is any indication (tracked sales for the day almost doubled the previous year's record), this is only set to continue.
+This appetite for offers is one that is also blossoming and provides a valuable opening for affiliates to prove their worth to brands looking to grow their customer base.
+Incentive affiliates are the fastest growing publisher type for Awin Italy and if Black Friday's performance in 2017 is any indication (tracked sales for the day were 50% higher than the previous year's record), this is only set to continue.

 In fact, Black Friday's growth in Italy will see affiliates play an ever more influential role in supporting brands' ability to reach consumers as the event becomes more popular.
-As Awin's country manager for Italy, Sheyla Biasini, reflected in the wake of a hugely successful campaign last year, "a lot of people still don't know what Black Friday is here but they can't resist a good deal and the Italian media are increasingly generating interest around the event."
 Italy's consumers are now more aware of prices than ever before and affiliates are helping them to get the most from their money.